ToshioCP/Gtk4-tutorial/gfm/sec19.md

 You can write `"\"red\""` instead.
 The second element `color_activated` is the activate handler.
 The action doesn't have change-state handler, so the fifth element is NULL.
-- Quit action is non-stateful and has no parameter.
+- The "quit" action is non-stateful and has no parameter.
 So, the third and fourth elements are NULL.
 The second element `quit_activated` is the activate handler.
 The action doesn't have change-state handler, so the fifth element is NULL.